UMassCS Logo

-The Security & Privacy Track
+Security & Privacy Track

 We are constantly increasing our reliance on computers for managing information from tasks both great and small.
 In scenarios ranging from our personal lives to our nation's critical infrastructure, the security and privacy of information is a fundamental challenge in computer science.

 The S&P curriculum has the fundamentals of algorithms, OS, and security at its core.
 Students then add breadth by taking at least one of Knowledge Discovery, Information Systems (a.k.a.
 Databases), or Computer Networks.
 The two latter courses might be an obvious fit to the track as they are systems where security and privacy issues come into play very often.
 The inclusion of the course on Knowledge Discovery reflects the latest trends in forensics, incident response, and intelligence that require data mining and computation across massive amounts of information.
-Finally, student add depth to their study by taking at least two of a menu of courses: Forensics, Crypto, and graduate-level Security.
+Finally, student add depth to their study by taking at least two of a menu of courses: Forensics, Computer Crime Law, Crypto, and graduate-level security courses.

 Requirements